kunrex/Pepper.bot/README.md

 We need 2 things from here, your **client app id** (The set of characters under **personal use script**) and **client secret**.

 4. Apart from those 2 we also need a **refreshToken**.
 Now I have to admit getting this is a bit trickier than the appId and secret.
 You can either follow the instructions at https://github.com/reddit-archive/reddit/wiki/OAuth2#authorization or just use this simple link: https://not-an-aardvark.github.io/reddit-oauth-helper/.

+#### Create the RedditConfig File
-5. After you have all 3 of this you can open up **RedditConfig.json** at **KunalsDiscordBot/Reddit/**.
+5. After you have all 3 of this we can create the RedditConfig file.
+Find the folder **KunalsDiscordBot/Reddit/** and create a new json file called **RedditConfig.json** exactly.
+You can change the name later if needed.
 This is the config for your Reddit app which is used by Pepper.
-Its gonna look like this.
+Copy Paste the following lines into the json file and fill in the appropriate details wherever nececarry.
 ```
 {
-  "appId": "paster you app id here",
+  "appId": "paste your app id here",
   "appSecret": "paste your app secret here",
-  "refreshToken": "past your refresh token here",
+  "refreshToken": "paste your refresh token here",
   "postLimit" :  50
 }
 ```